 - Try other server locations.

-If you know that the streaming service must work in some specific country, but it does not work after connecting to it, you may try other locations in the same region.
+If you know that the streaming service must work in some specific country, but it does not work after connecting to it, try other locations in the same region.
 If US-based streaming does not work after connecting to our server in New York, try alternative servers, such as Detroit, Miami, or Boston.

 - Clear cache of your browser/app.